catze-labs/r3plica-unity-public/README.md

 ### RPG Contents

 RPG Builder assets are a collection of assets that provide basic elements for building an RPG (Role-Playing Game).
 These assets can include character models, weapons, environments, and other game assets that are commonly found in RPGs.
-By purchasing these assets, you can save time when creating a demo content for your RPG.

 #### example video